-Internationally renowned litigator Robert Shapiro is a senior partner at Los Angeles-based Glaser Weil Fink Jacobs Howard Avchen & Shapiro LLP.
+Internationally renowned litigator Robert Shapiro is a senior partner at Los Angeles-based Glaser Weil Fink Howard Avchen & Shapiro LLP.
 He has represented a number of high-profile corporations, including Rockstar Energy Drink, Diamond Resorts International, Steve Wynn and Wynn Resorts Ltd, Cadeau Express, as well as many celebrity clients.

 Mr. Shapiro has a reputation for being a zealous advocate for his clients.
 His success in trying cases has allowed him to negotiate settlements and bring resolution without going to trial.
 His abstract imagination gives him the ability to analyze facts from all sides.